-Vizag Zoo (Indira Gandhi Zoological Park): Timings, Tickets, Animals
+Vizag Zoo (Indira Gandhi Zoological Park): Timings, Tickets, Animals You Can See in Vizag Zoo (2026)

 Vizag Zoo, officially known as Indira Gandhi Zoological Park, is one of the largest zoological parks in India and a major tourist attraction in Visakhapatnam (Vizag).